speakeasy-api/bluesky-ts/docs/sdks/sync/README.md

 # Sync
-(*com.atproto.sync*)
+(*atproto.sync*)

 ## Overview

 ### Available Operations

-* [comAtprotoSyncGetBlob](#comatprotosyncgetblob) - This endpoint is part of the atproto repository synchronization APIs.
+* [getBlob](#getblob) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a blob associated with a given account.
 Returns the full blob as originally uploaded.
 Does not require auth; implemented by PDS.
-* [comAtprotoSyncGetBlocks](#comatprotosyncgetblocks) - This endpoint is part of the atproto repository synchronization APIs.
+* [getBlocks](#getblocks) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get data blocks from a given repo, by CID.
 For example, intermediate MST nodes, or records.
 Does not require auth; implemented by PDS.
-* [comAtprotoSyncGetLatestCommit](#comatprotosyncgetlatestcommit) - This endpoint is part of the atproto repository synchronization APIs.
+* [getLatestCommit](#getlatestcommit) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get the current commit CID & revision of the specified repo.
 Does not require auth.
-* [comAtprotoSyncGetRecord](#comatprotosyncgetrecord) - This endpoint is part of the atproto repository synchronization APIs.
+* [getRecord](#getrecord) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get data blocks needed to prove the existence or non-existence of record in the current version of repo.
 Does not require auth.
-* [comAtprotoSyncGetRepo](#comatprotosyncgetrepo) - This endpoint is part of the atproto repository synchronization APIs.
+* [getRepo](#getrepo) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Download a repository export as CAR file.
 Optionally only a 'diff' since a previous revision.
 Does not require auth; implemented by PDS.
-* [comAtprotoSyncGetRepoStatus](#comatprotosyncgetrepostatus) - This endpoint is part of the atproto repository synchronization APIs.
+* [getRepoStatus](#getrepostatus) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get the hosting status for a repository, on this server.
 Expected to be implemented by PDS and Relay.
-* [comAtprotoSyncListBlobs](#comatprotosynclistblobs) - This endpoint is part of the atproto repository synchronization APIs.
+* [listBlobs](#listblobs) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 List blob CIDs for an account, since some repo revision.
 Does not require auth; implemented by PDS.
-* [comAtprotoSyncListRepos](#comatprotosynclistrepos) - This endpoint is part of the atproto repository synchronization APIs.
+* [listRepos](#listrepos) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Enumerates all the DID, rev, and commit CID for all repos hosted by this service.
 Does not require auth; implemented by PDS and Relay.
-* [comAtprotoSyncNotifyOfUpdate](#comatprotosyncnotifyofupdate) - This endpoint is part of the atproto repository synchronization APIs.
+* [notifyOfUpdate](#notifyofupdate) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Notify a crawling service of a recent update, and that crawling should resume.
 Intended use is after a gap between repo stream events caused the crawling service to disconnect.
 Does not require auth; implemented by Relay.
-* [comAtprotoSyncRequestCrawl](#comatprotosyncrequestcrawl) - This endpoint is part of the atproto repository synchronization APIs.
+* [requestCrawl](#requestcrawl) - This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Request a service to persistently crawl hosted repos.
 Expected use is new PDS instances declaring their existence to Relays.
 Does not require auth.

-## comAtprotoSyncGetBlob
+## getBlob

 This endpoint is part of the atproto repository synchronization APIs.
 Requests usually do not require authentication, and can be made to PDS intances or Relay instances.*